tektoncd/pipeline/docs/tasks.md

 #### Step Script

 To simplify executing scripts inside a container, a step can specify a `script`.
-If this field is present, the step cannot specify `command` or `args`.
+If this field is present, the step cannot specify `command`.

 When specified, a `script` gets invoked as if it were the contents of a file in the container.
+Any `args` are passed to the script file.

 Scripts should start with a [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) line to declare what tool should be used to interpret the script.
 That tool must then also be available within the step's container.